List of Lechia Gdańsk managers: Managers

 The list of managers from 1949 is complete.

 The first person to be classed as a head coach or manager of Lechia Gdańsk is Zygmunt Czyżewski who was in place for the first year after the clubs founding in 1945, while the club was in the regional divisions of Polish football.
 Czyżewski held this role while also being a player for the club, being the clubs first and only known player-manager.
 After Czyżewski left the role there are no known persons who held such a clear and defined role as "head coach" between 1946 until the clubs promotion into the Ekstraklasa in 1949.
 It is likely that during this time a player at the club also held the role of manager while playing, having a role similar to Czyżewski.
 By Lechia's own admission it was not until 1949 when the club made their first appearance in the Ekstraklasa did they have their first proper manager at the club when Ryszard Koncewicz was given the role.

-In total there have been 61 different people appointed as manager of Lechia Gdańsk over 74 different managerial appointments.
+In total there have been 64 different people appointed as manager of Lechia Gdańsk over 79 different managerial appointments.
 Nine managers of Lechia Gdańsk have spent more than one spell at the club, the highest being Michał Globisz who held the position of manager four times, albeit two of those times being as caretaker-manager.
 17 of the 61 managers previously spent time at Lechia during their playing careers.
-Aside from Polish, seven other nationalities have been represented by foreign managers, with no foreign manager having managed to win more than 10 games as manager.
+Aside from Polish, eight other nationalities have been represented by foreign managers, with no foreign manager having managed to win more than 10 games as manager.
 In two of the managerial appointments, the clubs official sources claim there have been two people working together as the manager of the team.
 Both of these instances occurred during the Lechia-Polonia Gdańsk spell between 1998 and 2002.
 The first such instance was when Lechia-Polonia was first merged with Witold Kulik and Stanisław Stachura managing together for 29 games.
 The other instance happened after the sacking of Jerzy Jastrzębowski when Wiesław Wika and Lech Kulwicki jointly became the caretaker-managers.
 It should be noted however that in these instances it is most likely that Witold Kulik and Wiesław Wika were the official managers of the team, with Stanisław Stachura and Lech Kulwicki being the assistant managers during their appointments during this time.
 Wika was in charge of one game, winning the game, and are therefor technically the only managers in the clubs history to have a perfect record.
 The turnover rate of managers throughout the clubs history has been high with only four managers, Jerzy Jastrzębowski, Stanisław Stachura, Bogusław Kaczmarek and Piotr Stokowiec having made it to 100 games as manager for the club.